dfridovi/exploration/README.md

 Simulations of autonomous robot navigation, using information-theoretic metrics. **exploration** is written primarily by [David Fridovich-Keil](http://people.eecs.berkeley.edu/~dfk/), a second-year PhD student in the [Berkeley Artificial Intelligence Research (BAIR) Lab](http://bair.berkeley.edu), with help from [Sang Min Han](http://people.eecs.berkeley.edu/~smhan/), a second-year PhD student in the [Berkeley Laboratory for Information and System Sciences (BLISS)](http://wifo.eecs.berkeley.edu).
 As you can tell, both of the authors really like acronyms :smiley:

+For a detailed description of this work, please review the document [here](http://people.eecs.berkeley.edu/~dfk/ee290s_writeup.pdf), which gives a brief overview of related work and presents some interesting theoretical results.

 ## Status
 Although we hope to build **exploration** into a full-fledged, generic information-maximization solver for applications in robotics, we have decided to begin by tackling a toy problem inspired by _radiation detection_.
 We are making rapid progress, and pushing new commits almost every day.